Vitamin D is the only vitamin humans can acquire without food — albeit with a catch.

 Some studies have shown a link between low levels of vitamin D and diabetes.
 For example, researchers at the Institute of Animal Physiology in Munich, Germany, found that mice have vitamin D receptor cells located within insulin-secreting cells of the pancreas and these cells play an active role in the release of the blood sugar-regulating hormone when higher demand calls for its release.

 Limited human studies suggest a correlation between low vitamin D levels and insulin secretion and glucose tolerance in individuals with Type 2 diabetes.
-But there's not enough research for doctors to suggest taking the supplement to prevent or treat diabetes.
+But a report in Diabetes Care suggests that there's not enough research for doctors to suggest taking the supplement to prevent or treat diabetes.

 There's a lot of inconclusive evidence about many other conditions and how they might be impacted by low levels of vitamin D. Early research shows that there might be a connection between the vitamin and the following conditions, according to WebMD: